GovInTheOpen/GitBook-Documents/README.md

 ## Similar Organizations

-[Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGC.
+* [Harvard Civic Analytics Network](http://datasmart.ash.harvard.edu/news/article/civic-analytics-network-members-881) - Inspiration for OGC.
 CAN has a much broader focus and just a few US cities are involved.
+OGC should have more cities, states, countries and is focused on code projects.

 ---